-Bus 3 Business Management 3
+Bus 3 Business Management

+Bus 6 Mamt Concerts of a

 Bus/HR 7 Mgmt Concepts of Supervision .

-3 Human Relations in Mgmt
+Chem 1A Human Relations in Mgmt

-Chem 1A Gen Inorganic Chemistry &
+Chem 2A Gen Inorganic Chemistry

-Chem 2A Intro to Chemistry 4
+to chemistry

-MELDING TECHNOLOGY
+WELDING TECHNOLOGY

 The practice of joining metals by welding is becoming more of a science every day.
-Imperial Valley College recognizes this and consequently has instituted a twoyear Associate Degree program in Welding Technology.
+Imperial Valley College recognizes this and consequently has instituted a two-year Associate Degree program in Welding Technology.
 This program is designed to train technicians by giving the student ample laboratory welding practice along with related theory, plus a firm background in associated subjects such as mechanics and metal-fabricating techniques.

-The welding facility consists of an indoor, air-conditioned laboratory equipped with oxy-acetylene, arc welders, Tig welders, Mig welders, and resistance
+The welding facility consists of an indoor, air-conditioned laboratory equipped with oxy-acetylene, arc welders, Tig welders, Mig welders, and resistance welders.

-Graduates from this program will find many opportunities for employment with aircraft industries, shipbuilding companies, construction crews, etc. The future is almost unlimited for the student with interests along these
+Graduates from this program will find many opportunities for employment with aircraft industries, shipbuilding companies, construction crews, etc. The future is almost unlimited for the student with interests along these lines.